 I read all messages every day, and respond personally.
 So, don’t be a stranger, if you want you can join in to just say hi. 🙂

 8 | Similar to Illustrator, Photoshop & Lightroom

 If you ever worked with the Adobe suite, and especially Illustrator, Photoshop or Lightroom – it will be easy for you to grasp the interface in no time.

 The options and the icons in Showit will feel almost like a best friend. 🙂

-There are many similarities between Showit and Illustrator, Photoshop and Lightroom, and you can design from a fresh canvas almost anything.
+There are many similarities between Showit and Illustrator, Photoshop, and Lightroom, and you can design almost anything from a blank canvas.

 On the plus side, your design turns into a website with the magical Publish button.
 How great is that! 🙂